 Takeaway 1 – You should be content with having enough

-We are living in the age of consumerism.
+We are living in an age of consumerism.
 Every day we are bombarded with adverts that show us the latest shiny gadget.
-We are confronted with articles that tell us our life will not be complete until we upgrade our phone or buy a new laptop.
+We are confronted with articles that tell us our life will not be complete until we upgrade our phones or buy a new laptop.

 It’s hard to keep pace with all the noise flying around and it can become overwhelming.
 It’s easy to give in and purchase a new phone, or keep up to date with the latest fashion trends.